Signs of High Self-Esteem: 7 Markers of Genuine Self-Worth

 There are thousands of choices we make that put us in every life position.
 And once we learn that — once we truly own it — we begin to believe in ourselves to construct the best outcome.

 Self-esteem isn’t something you build on top of your life.
 It’s something you excavate from underneath the rubble of childhood programming.
-The real you — the Authentic Adult — is already there.
+The real you — the Authentic Self — is already there.
 It’s been buried under decades of survival strategies, shame stories, and borrowed beliefs about your worth.

 Free resources to begin right now: